gemelodyyu/Matplotlib---The-Power-of-Plots/README.md

 ## Results

-1. Out of the four selected regimens (Capomulin, Ramicane, Infubinol, and Ceftamin), Capomulin and Ramicane have a lower median of final tumor volume level comparing with Infubinol and Ceftamin.
+1. Out of the four selected regimens (Capomulin, Ramicane, Infubinol, and Ceftamin), Capomulin and Ramicane have lower median of final tumor volume level comparing with Infubinol and Ceftamin.
 This may indicate a better treatment result of Capomulin and Ramicane.

 ![boxplot](https://user-images.githubusercontent.com/55970064/90853548-15b7ca80-e340-11ea-9ae2-ae855e78c584.png)